sftpplus/sftpplus-docs/src/doc_source/guides/ldap.rst

 The `home_folder_attribute` configuration option can be used to specify with LDAP attribute is used to store the home folder path.

+The `email_attribute` configuration option can be used to retrieve the email for the authenticated account.

 Absolute DN as username